 Reality points out that tracking form submission with Facebook Pixel proves a magnificent way to optimize your advertising campaigns on this platform.
 It helps you not only access a large amount of relevant data but also increase sales.

-In this post, we will spell out Facebook Pixel, how it works, and a step-by-step guide to add this tool to your site.
+In this post, we will spell out Facebook Pixel, how it works, and a step-by-step guide to add this tool to your WordPress site.
 We will walk you through how to track form submission with Facebook Pixel as well.

 - What Facebook Pixel is and How It Works?